What is Functional Fitness Strength Training?

 The dictionary definition of functional is, “of or having a special activity, purpose, or task; relating to the way in which something works or operates.”

 That effectively means that if we’re doing something with functionality in mind, its purpose is to improve the ease with which we perform that action.
-Functional strength training actually goes far beyond strength.
+Functional strength training actually goes far beyond building strength.
 It emphasizes mobility, balance, agility, and your ability to move through space in whatever way you need without any pushback from your body.

-Whether you need to hinge, twist, or reach, the functional aspect of this form of training has the potential to significantly improve not just your fitness but also your quality of life.
+Whether you need to hinge, twist, or reach, the functional aspect of this form of training program has the potential to significantly improve not just your functional fitness but also your quality of life.
 Of course, we want to improve our gym performance, but this is about taking that performance beyond the gym’s walls.

 What is Strength Training?